-David's memoir, My Mother's House, will be released Spring 2016, by Texas Review Press.
+David's memoir, My Mother's House, was just released on March 28, 2016, by Texas Review Press.

-The memoir was recently listed as the sole runner-up in the 2015 William Faulkner-
+The memoir was listed as the sole runner-up in the 2015 William Faulkner-

 William Wisdom Competition by novelist Bret Lott.